crazyhouse33/kvhf/README.md

 The recommended way to use kvhf in this purpose will be illustrated in following section.
 This will also serve as doc to use the package as a whole and wont expose every functionnalities of every tool.
 You are invited to read the help option of every executable.

-The recommended way is to create a one label kvhf file per commit, and to merge with an accumulator at each commit.
+The recommended way is to automatate of a kvhf file per commit, and to merge it with an accumulator.
 This way, in each commit, you have:

 1. A clean per commit resume file
 2. The accumulator to print the past

-Without the accumulator, you are gonna need to extract a kvhf from the git history trought kvhfutils --git-extract (see later).
+Without the accumulator, you are gonna need to extract a kvhf from the git history trought kvhfutils --git-extract (see later) to produce history plotting.
 But extracting is gonna be slower and slower for every commits.

 ### Step 1: Script File Creation